Independent Lazy Better-Response Dynamics on Network Games: Introduction

 Our upper bounds can be seen as a probabilistic version of the potential argument (under certain conditions, the potential decreases in expectation \emph{at every step} by some fixed amount).
 To the best of our knowledge, this is the first study on the convergence time of these natural variants of best-response dynamics.
 Prior studies (see next section) either focus on sufficient conditions to guarantee convergence to Nash equilibria, or they consider \emph{noisy} best-response dynamics whose equilibria can be different from best-response.

+We note that the general upper bound necessarily depends on the maximum value of the potential, as these games include \emph{max-cut} games which are PLS-complete \cite{SchYan91}: for such games, no centralized algorithm for computing a Nash equilibrium in time polynomial in the number of players is known, and these games are hard precisely when the potential can assume arbitrarily large values.
+Obviously, one cannot hope that simple distributed dynamics do much better than the best centralized procedure.

-\subsection{Related work}
+\subsection{Related Work}

 Several works study convergence to Nash equilibria for simple variants of best-response dynamics.
-A first line of research concerns the ability to converge to a Nash equilibria when the strict schedule of the players moves (one player at a time) is relaxed \cite{CauDurGauTou14}; they proved that any ``separable'' schedule guarantees convergence to a Nash equilibrium.
-Other works study the convergence time of specific dynamics with limited simultaneous moves: \cite{FotKapSpi10} introduce a ``local'' coordination mechanism for congestion games (an important subclass of potential games), while \cite{FanMosSko12} shows that with limited simultaneous moves the dynamics reaches quickly a state whose cost is not too far from the worst Nash equilibrium \cite{FanMosSko12}; Note that the reached state need not be a Nash equilibrium, and the required condition is that every $T$ consecutive best responses, each player has moved at least once and at most $\beta$ times.
-Fast convergence can be achieved in certain linear congestion games if \emph{approximate} equilibria are considered \cite{ChiSin15}, that is, players keep changing their strategies as long as a significant improvement is possible.
+A first line of research concerns the ability to converge to a Nash equilibrium when the strict schedule of the moves of the players (one player at a time) is relaxed \cite{CauDurGauTou14}; they proved that any ``separable'' schedule guarantees convergence to a Nash equilibrium.
+Other works study the convergence time of specific dynamics with limited simultaneous moves: \ifshort \cite{FotKapSpi10} introduce a ``local'' coordination mechanism for congestion games (which are equivalent to potential games \cite{MonSha96}), while \cite{FanMosSko12} shows that with limited simultaneous moves the dynamics reaches quickly a state whose cost is not too far from the worst Nash equilibrium \cite{FanMosSko12}; Fast convergence can be achieved in certain linear congestion games if \emph{approximate} equilibria are considered \cite{ChiSin15}. \else \cite{FotKapSpi10} introduce a ``local'' coordination mechanism for congestion games (which are equivalent to potential games \cite{MonSha96}), while \cite{FanMosSko12} shows that with limited simultaneous moves the dynamics reaches quickly a state whose cost is not too far from the worst Nash equilibrium \cite{FanMosSko12}; Note that the reached state need not be a Nash equilibrium, and the required condition is that every $T$ consecutive best responses, each player has moved at least once and at most $\beta$ times.
+Fast convergence can be achieved in certain linear congestion games if \emph{approximate} equilibria are considered \cite{ChiSin15}, that is, players keep changing their strategies as long as a significant improvement is possible. \fi